pulijon/MoodleV3/README.md

 vagrant ssh <machine id>
 ```

 You should note that everything that is created with vagrant should be managed with vagrant.
-DON'T USE THE VIRTUALBOX CONSOLE OR THE VIRTUALBOX CLI TO START OR STOP VAGRANT MACHINES
+DON'T USE THE VIRTUALBOX CONSOLE NOR THE VIRTUALBOX CLI TO START OR STOP VAGRANT MACHINES